 City Year – inspiring young people to change their local community

 Young people today face some of the toughest economic challenges in modern times.
 The unemployment rate amongst young people below the age of 25 is at 20.1 percent in the UK.
 Deutsche Bank joined forces with City Year to address the striking education inequalities that students from disadvantaged backgrounds face.

 Research conducted by the Institute for Volunteering Research identified a range of positive impacts achieved by City Year, a charity recruiting young people to volunteer as mentors and tutors, transforming schools and local communities.
 Founded on the belief that young people can change the world, this model offers a solution that supports students, while at the same time addressing youth unemployment.

-In 2012, Deutsche Bank teamed up with City Year to support talented and passionate young people to spend 11 months working in schools based in areas of high deprivation.
+Since 2012, Deutsche Bank teams up with City Year to support talented and passionate young people to spend 11 months working in schools based in areas of high deprivation.
 Through different engagement opportunities, Deutsche Bank employees are supporting City Year volunteers by giving them advice, help and guidance about employment prospects and building successful careers.

 This in turn enables City Year volunteers to become dedicated tutors, mentors and role models, providing emotional, academic and pastoral support to the students with whom they work, ultimately helping to improve their academic performance, behaviour and attendance.